thraxil/transponder/README.md

 plane messages out until a 'resume' message comes in.
 This is useful for seemlessly replacing or upgrading a worker without visible downtime or dropped requests.
-The control plane will also get and pass along messages for applying backpressure and about workers joining or leaving, which allows for good monitoring and dynamic scaling (a "supervisor" worker could spawn more workers of a particular type when throughput is dropping and then shut them back down when traffic dies down).
+The control plane will also get and pass along messages for applying backpressure, heartbeats, and about workers joining or leaving, which allows for good monitoring and dynamic scaling (a "supervisor" worker could spawn more workers of a particular type when throughput is dropping and then shut them back down when traffic dies down).

 ## Frontend